holman57/url-cycle/README.md

 2. **Run the Script:**
    - Execute the script using Python, providing any necessary command-line arguments to fine-tune the cycling behavior.

-3. **Cycle and Control:**
-   - URLs will cycle based on the defined rules and priority.
-Use `wait_key()` for manual control when needed, and enjoy a clutter-free terminal facilitated by the use of `cls()`.

 ---

 ## Installation

-To use `url-cycle`, clone the repository or download the script and ensure dependencies are installed.
+To use `cycle`, clone the repository or download the script and ensure dependencies are installed.

 ```bash
 # Clone the repository